Chinmayi27/ci-cd-pipeline/README.md

 ![join command](https://github.com/Chinmayi27/ci-cd-pipeline/blob/master/images/join-ss.PNG)

+_Note: This token is different for every cluster.
+The above image shows just an example.

 #### Integration and Deployment of the application

 Integration and Deployment of the application will happen if there are no errors.
 Use the following command: